manoharan-lab/holopy/docs/source/users/install.rst

 Testing
 -------
 Holopy comes with a suite of tests that will ensure that all everything has built correctly and it is able to preform all of the calculations it should be able to.
-To run these tests navigate to holopy/tests and run:
+To run these tests navigate to the root of the package and run:

 .. sourcecode:: bash

-    $ nosetests -a '!slow'
+    $ nosetests -a '!slow' scatterpy/tests holopy/tests

-If installed to the system directory, you will need to run the tests as root.